Parametric-resonance entangling gates with a tunable coupler

-The parametric-resonance interaction Hamiltonian is obtained by setting $n=0$ in Eq.~\eqref{hamiltonian}\cite{Didier21}: where $\tilde g_{01}= gJ_{0}(\tilde \omega_2/2\omega_p)$, $\tilde g_{02}=\tilde g_{20} = \sqrt{2}gJ_{0}(\tilde \omega_2/2\omega_p)$.
 An iSWAP gate is activated when the modulated qubit 2 is brought into resonance with the other qubit for a half cycle of oscillation of population $|10\rangle$, whereas a CZ gate is enacted by bringing $|11\rangle$ and $|02\rangle$ (or $|20\rangle$) into resonance by tuning the average frequency of the modulated qubit for a full cycle of population oscillation.
 Note that the activation of the parametric-resonance gate does not rely on the modulation frequency of the flux pulse $\omega_p$.
-In principle, all the gates can be activated at the same modulation frequency.
 However, in practice, to avoid sideband transitions and collisions, the modulation frequency is chosen such that $\omega_p$ is higher than any modulation frequency of sideband gates.
 Compared to sideband-activated parametric interactions, parametric-resonance interactions allow for faster entangling gates for the same bare coupling, $g$.
-This is because for small amplitude of modulation the parametric-resonance interaction has a renormalization factor, $J_0\approx 1$ with the sideband ($n\neq 0$) weights approaching zero.
+This is because, for a small amplitude of modulation the parametric-resonance interaction has a renormalization factor, $J_0\approx 1$ with the sideband ($n\neq 0$) weights approaching zero.
 In comparison, for typical sideband gates the renormalization factor $(\mathrm{with} \ n \neq 0)$ is approximately $ 0.6$ \cite{Didier18}.

-It is worth noting that since the sideband weights are small when operating parametric-resonance gates, the corresponding coupling strengths of sideband resonances are negligible.
+It is worth noting that, since most of the sideband weight is concentrated in the $n=0$ index when operating parametric-resonance gates, the effective coupling of sidebands $n \neq 0$ is strongly reduced.
 As a result, the sideband resonances are weakly coupled to two-level system (TLS) defects, potentially making parametric-resonance gates less susceptible to TLS.